 2.7 Outside Employment

 Full-time employment with the Village of Enon shall be considered an employee’s primary occupation and take precedence over any outside employment.
-No employee shall be employed or self-employed in any manner outside of the Village the without prior written authorization of the Village Administrator and/or the Chief of Police, as applicable.
+No employee shall be employed or self-employed in any manner outside of the Village without prior written authorization of the Village Administrator and/or the Chief of Police, as applicable.
 Any employee requesting authorization for outside employment must submit the request in writing and provide sufficient detail to enable the Village Administrator and/or Chief of Police, as applicable, to determine whether the proposed outside employment is permitted pursuant to this policy.
 At a minimum, the request must include the name of the potential outside employer, the number of hours and schedule proposed, the types of duties and the physical demands of the proposed employment.

 The Village Administrator and/or Chief of Police, as applicable, will deny any request submitted for outside employment which it is determined, in the Village’s sole discretion, will compromise the ability of the Village to conduct its business in an efficient manner or give the appearance of impropriety or otherwise appear inconsistent, incompatible or in conflict with the employee’s employment with the Village.
 For instance, requests for outside employment will be denied in the following cases: